MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy.md

 # mrsdeploy Functions

 The `mrsdeploy` package provides functions for establishing a remote session in a console application and for publishing and managing a Web service backed by an R code block or script that you provide.
-The package is installed as part of R Server 9.0 and R Client 9.0 on all supported platforms.
+The package is installed as part of R Server 9.0 and R Client 9.0.1 on all supported platforms.

-Command line interaction between local client and remote server requires `mrsdeploy` on both ends.
+Command line interaction between local and remote sessions requires `mrsdeploy` on both ends.
 The package version must be 9.0.1 or later.

 This topic is a high-level description of package functionality.
 These functions can be called directly from the command line.
-For syntax and other details, follow these steps to [view function help pages](#findmore).
+For syntax and other details, follow these steps to [view function help pages](#findmore) or vignettes.

 ## Remote Execution Functions